 The Joy Ring Academic Success Center serves students by providing assistance in improving study skills necessary for academic growth.
 These services include peer tutoring and resources for students.
-The tutors work under the Director of Counseling to provide tutoring in all general education courses.
+The tutors work under the supervision of counselors to provide tutoring in all general education courses.
 Assistance in other disciplines or advanced courses may also be requested.